 Confederation College is committed to working with community members as true partners in community development through our three key strategic directions.
 These are:

 - Indigenous Learners

 Through Wiicictaakewin, our 2013-16 Strategic Plan, we are actively anticipating and addressing the future needs of northwestern Ontario and beyond.

-Whether our loved one is living ( In Honor) or deceased (In Memory) we can express our gratitude for the important role they play in our life.
+Whether our loved one is living ( In Honour) or deceased (In Memory) we can express our gratitude for the important role they play in our life.
 In Memoriam gifts are most often given in lieu of flowers upon the passing of someone who has touched your life and are a fitting way to express sympathy.

-You can even celebrate a special occasion by informing your family and friends that instead of a traditional gift you would like them to make a donation in your honor.
+You can even celebrate a special occasion by informing your family and friends that instead of a traditional gift you would like them to make a donation in your honour.
 They will receive a charitable tax receipt for the contribution, and you both will benefit from knowing that your special occasion made an impact on a student’s life.